AdaCore/spark2014/docs/lrm/source/subprograms.rst

    11.4.2(1.1/3)); its assertion expressions are as described below.
 Contract_Cases may be specified as an ``assertion_aspect_mark`` in an Assertion_Policy pragma.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.3 SS Contract_Cases may be specified in an Assertion_Policy pragma

 .. centered:: **Dynamic Semantics**